SleePracer/sleepracer.github.io/assets/md/future.md

 I will add new ideas here as I get them, and I will remove items from this page as they are added to the game.

-# Dynamic difficulty

-While I initially envisioned this as "one blueprint per difficulty" and having Career Mode automatically suggest the appropriate blueprint for the player, I have since reconsidered.
-Sharing blueprints with Rules of Play requires playtesting, and even when testing circuits with a single lap, sharing them all took eight hours.
-So sharing one blueprint per difficulty would mean eight hours of boring work per difficulty...

-Instead, I will remake the Rules of Play to have the difficulty switchable in the event itself!
-The work in progress version gives the player 10 seconds at the start of the race to increase or decrease difficulty in steps of 10% by pressing the activate and rewind buttons respectively.
-It will be up to the player to choose the difficulty, but keep in mind that the game is balanced for finishing around 4th on average, and repeated wins will decrease the xp gain!

 # Career restructure

 I have only played through 0.2.0 once but I already have ideas and opinions on what to change!